Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

-When the pump mode decay rate is much larger than the signal mode decay rate ($\gamma_{2}>>\gamma_{1}$), the pump mode can be eliminated through adiabatic elimination \citep{Kinsler1991,carmichael2009statistical}.
-The simpler Hamiltonian that results reads,
+When the pump mode decay rate is much larger than the signal mode decay rate ($\gamma_{p}>>\gamma$), the pump mode can be removed through adiabatic elimination \cite{Kinsler_PRA1991,carmichael2009statistical}.
+The simpler Hamiltonian that results in the rotating frame is ,